-Discover the secrets of sapphire grading, buying & investment with this expert guide.
-Learn how to choose high-quality sapphire gemstone with confidence Dubai
+Discover the secrets of sapphire grading, buying & investment with this Sapphire Gemstone Guide.
+Learn how to choose high-quality gemstones with confidence Dubai

 What Are Sapphires ?

-Sapphires are one of the four most valuable gemstones, alongside diamonds, emeralds, and rubies.
-While many minerals form stones, only a few become gemstones once they are cut and polished.
-Sapphires belong to the corundum family, and when they appear red, they are classified as rubies.
+Sapphires are one of the four most valuable gemstones, along with diamonds, emeralds, and rubies.
+Although many minerals form stones, only a few become gemstones after cutting and polishing.
+Sapphires come from the corundum family, and when they appear red, we call them rubies.

 What Makes a Sapphire Gemstone "Precious"?